glpaparelli/competitive-programming/notes/cp-notes.md

 	printRes()
 ```

+**Said Easy:**
+1. Initialize an empty stack to keep track of the finishing times of nodes during the first DFS traversal.
+2. Perform a DFS traversal on the original graph, and upon completing the traversal of a node, push it onto the stack.
+3. Build the transposed graph (a graph with all edges reversed).
+4. Pop nodes from the stack one by one.
+Each popped node represents the start of a DFS traversal in the transposed graph.
+6. Perform DFS on the transposed graph starting from the popped node.
+Collect all nodes reachable from this starting node.
+These nodes form one SCC.
+7. Repeat step 4 and step 5 until all nodes are visited.

 **Why it works?**
 The idea behind this algorithm comes from a key property of the **component graph** $G^{SCC} = (V^{SCC}, E^{SCC})$.
 Suppose that $G$ has strongly connected components $C_1,C_2,\dots, C_k$.